Dr. Lech S. Borkowski

 I sent a letter to the Ministry of Culture.
 I received a response signed by Michał Lisiecki stating that I of course do have qualifications required of teachers at the secondary stage of education in a state school of music.

-The aim of this provocation was probably to block my professional advance and to cause my angry reaction. […] Communist provocations are usually based on violations of law or violations of the most basic social rules.
+The aim of this provocation was probably to block my professional advancement and to cause my angry reaction. […] Communist provocations are usually based on violations of law or violations of the most basic social rules.
 The attacked person rightly feels to be deeply hurt.
 However, if the attacked person tries to use his or her theoretically available rights or tries to find justice in another way, he or she will be eliminated.
 Karcz knew perfectly well that my pedagogical qualifications are completely fine.
 The provocation was successful only in part.
-I was not promoted but also I have not been carried away with anger I have not taken any legal measures in reaction to the violation of law and normal social rules.
-Of course, the provocation required participation of the regional inspector, the school director, as well as the Ministry of Culture.
+I was not promoted but also I have not been carried away by the anger I have not taken any legal measures in reaction to the violation of law and normal social rules.
+Of course, the provocation required the participation of the regional inspector, the school director, as well as the Ministry of Culture.
 As is usual in such situations, local functionaries were fully supported by the remaining part of the apparatus of the criminal state.

-I was again offered the post of the head of the piano section.
-In March 2008, inspector Karcz announced suddenly that Magorzata Małaczyńska (current last name Szumska), one of the school teachers, will suddenly become the new school director on 1 April 2008.
-I was the only one to object to such sudden and and unwarranted change of the school head.
+I was again offered the post of head of the piano section.
+In March 2008, inspector Karcz announced suddenly that Małgorzata Małaczyńska (current last name Szumska), one of the school teachers, will suddenly become the new school director on 1 April 2008.
+I was the only one to object to such a sudden and unwarranted change of the school head.
 No one else dared to say a word, although this was an extremely pathological situation.
-This brazen move of the authorities must have been dictated by a sudden appearance of a something new.
+This brazen move of the authorities must have been dictated by the sudden appearance of something new.
 The authorities have not even tried to pretend that any rules of law and common sense were followed in such a sudden change and unexplained change of the school director.
 Something very important must have happened.
 The change of the school director in the middle of the school year, which was carried out without any justification whatsoever, must have served some important purpose.
 Essentially the only noticeable change after the new director assumed the post was making Małgorzata Głuchowska the new head of the piano section.
-It should be emphasized that also the selection of the previous director had nothing to do with a normal process of picking an appropriate leader for the school’s community.
+It should be emphasized that also the selection of the previous director had nothing to do with the normal process of picking an appropriate leader for the school’s community.
 This is simply how things are in Poland.
-Careers are not based on knowledge, skills and ethical and moral qualifications.
+Careers are not based on knowledge, skills, and ethical and moral qualifications.

 Simultaneously the hunt for Lech S. Borkowski continued at the Adam Mickiewicz University in Poznań.
 In the first semester of 2011/12, he led a course in English “Dynamics of neural systems”.
-The head of the Physics department R. Naskręcki did not initially respond to LSB’s proposal, who submitted the course outline in Summer 2010.
+The head of the Physics department R. Naskręcki did not initially respond to LSB’s proposal who submitted the course outline in the Summer of 2010.
 However, LSB was not discouraged and the course was eventually placed on the list of elective lectures.
-In October 2010, Naskręcki organized a provocation in October 2010, trying to engineer an artificial conflict, to block the process of LSB’s habilitation and to make LSB’s job in the Department of Physics maximally difficult.
+In October 2010, Naskręcki organized a provocation in October 2010, trying to engineer an artificial conflict, to block the process of LSB’s habilitation, and to make LSB’s job in the Department of Physics maximally difficult.
 LSB and avoided being drawn into the provocation.

 These provocations have been carried out during LSB’s habilitation process.
 R. Naskręcki had a legal duty to ensure its effective and efficient progress.
 However, neither he nor his deputy for scientific matters A. Lipowski, have met this obligation.
 Instead, they organized provocations against LSB.

-In September 2011, an all-out attack was launched against me (MG) in the State School of Music in Zielona Góra.
+In September 2011, an all-out attack was launched against me (MG) at the State School of Music in Zielona Góra.
 The first aggressor was Górna.
 A very important role was given to Sławomir Mundry, secretary of the school’s Parents Council, an employee of PGNiG (Polskie Górnictwo Naftowe i Gazownictwo), Poland’s dominant gas state-run firm.
-Mundry entered the school’s community in September 2011 and immediately launched an attack on me both as the head of the Parents Council and and one of the managers of the school.
+Mundry entered the school’s community in September 2011 and immediately launched an attack on me both as the head of the Parents Council and one of the managers of the school.
 Moreover, he instructed the school director, who obediently carried out his orders.
-Górna, Mundry and Małaczyńska (Szumska) have skillfully used methods typical of the functionaries of NKVD.
-The aim was to subject me to psychological torture, to defame, to degrade and to fire me from my job in the school.
+Górna, Mundry, and Małaczyńska (Szumska) have skillfully used methods typical of the functionaries of NKVD.
+The aim was to subject me to psychological torture, to defame, to degrade, and to fire me from my job in the school.
 The bullet in the back of the head has been replaced by a social and mental murder carried out step-by-step, in installments.